 Yup – just omit the bacon or use a plant-based bacon to make the casseroles vegetarian.

-Is this cauliflower casserole a gluten-free and low carb recipe?
+Is this cheesy cauliflower casserole a gluten-free and low carb recipe?

 The ingredients are naturally gluten-free but I’d suggest double checking that there is no cross-contamination at their processing centre.
 This recipe is also low carb and keto friendly.